Introduction to Drones and How-to for Parents and Children

 If you are looking for some great drones for kids, here is our list of the best quadcopters that won’t cost you more and are quite affordable for parents.

 We’ve chosen them based on their features, ease of use, and flying capabilities.
 Drones were once difficult to fly and require extensive training just to be able to get off the ground.
-However, modern drones have features that turn them into a much more user-friendly item.
+However, modern drones have features that turn them into much more user-friendly items.

 While flying these mini aircraft may still require some training, the process can now be done in an easier and simpler manner as compared to before.

-It even features altitude hold technology, which makes flying this mini-copter super simple for beginners.
-Another feature worth mentioning is the fact that it enables you to throw this copter in the air and take off without using any buttons on the controller at all.
+One of the most impressive features of this drone is its altitude hold technology, which makes flying the drone incredibly simple for beginners.
+It even allows you to throw the copter in the air and take off without using any buttons on the controller at all.

 The DJI Mavic Mini is a bigger drone with longer flight times and a bigger camera.
 It’s perfect for kids ages 10 and up, but it might be too much for younger kids due to its size and speed.
 Mavic Mini is the most lightweight model with less than 250 grams weight and can be flown in the United States without registering the drone.